omarwatt/SystemVerilog-Verification-of-an-AES-Transformation-Controller/README.md

 The project demonstrates directed verification and coverage measurement.
 It does not include a complete AES implementation, formal equivalence results, a post-layout flow, or reusable synthesis constraints.
 Known testbench scheduling and reset-test issues are documented in the verification notes.

-Course project by **Omar Wattad and אחמד מוחסן**, as credited in the reports, for **Digital Design and Logic Synthesis (361.1.3611)**.
+Course project by **Omar Wattad and Ahmad Mohsen**, as credited in the reports, for **Digital Design and Logic Synthesis (361.1.3611)**.
 The proprietary Artisan/TSMC cell-model file is an external dependency and is not redistributed in this package.